Last Updated on March 10, 2022 by Michael Brockbank

 Find and add the file you want from Stream Labels.
 As you can see, mine are stored in the “Documents” folder.
-This will depend on where you have your files stored.
+This will depend on where you have your files saved.

 Click the “Update Text” button on the bottom.

 But what if you want to resize the text to fit your overlay or streaming needs?

 With the Text source selected in XSplit, grab the text box from the display panel along the top blue line.
 You do this by holding down the mouse click.